ministryofjustice/service_assessments/phases/v1/alpha.md

 Service Manager able to:

-* clearly explain how the service is working in an agile way, using agile tools and techniques
+* Clearly explain how the service is working in an agile way, using agile tools and techniques
-* explain how the service has reviewed and iterated their processes to be responsive
+* Explain how the service has reviewed and iterated their processes to be responsive
-* explain how the team are using agile tools and techniques to communicate within the team
+* Explain how the team are using agile tools and techniques to communicate within the team
-* give an example of how the service has responded to user research and usability testing
+* Give an example of how the service has responded to user research and usability testing

 ## Security, Privacy, Tools and Standards